 Session Two: Eating a Garden Trying New Foods on page 4

 Session One: Who is the Quickest Kid in Clarksville on page 3

 Plotting Heart Rates graph on page 7

 The F.I.T.
 Choices Book Club is an interactive elementary reading series that can be used in a variety of educational settings.
 F.I.T.
 Choices serves as a literacy resource for educators and children to read together using books that model healthy habits.
 The Book Club’s focus on literacy to teach concepts of nutrition and physical health connects children with high quality fiction and nonfiction books.
 Each session is designed to last between 20-30 minutes and requires a single copy of each book to be read aloud to the class.

 F.I.T.
 Club lesson plans incorporate health and wellness themes, within the context of understanding sustainability as it relates to food sourcing and production.
 F.I.T.
 Club’s focus on literacy to teach concepts of nutrition and physical health connects children with high quality fiction and nonfiction books.
 Lesson plans utilize common standards, incorporate the ELA, math, science, and social studies, and can be taught during or after school.

 F.I.T.
-Family serves as a literacy resource for parents and children to read together, using books that model healthy habits.
-F.I.T.
-Kits bring these principles into the home through gifts and activities to promote a healthy lifestyle.
+Club’s family book lists serves as a literacy resource for parents and children to read together, using books that model healthy habits.